ltwardy/Advent-of-Code-2022/README.md

 ### Day 9

 I'm so glad there was a second half of this puzzle.
 The first half asked us to simulate the movement of two-segment ropes (head + tail), and I solved that pretty easily.
 But the second half involves longer ropes, and my solution didn't work.
 It turns out that my mental model for how the tail moved was wrong -- close enough that it didn't cause errors in the simpler first case, but not correct enough to solve a general case.
 Also, I used a dataclass in part of my solution, yay!

+### Day 10

+"Noop" probably means something practical, like "no operation".
+But I hear it as a cute little sound, to rhyme with " boop".
+I kind of want a new pet now, so i can name then Noop.